-Even if you have been a caravanner for a number of years and had no real complaints about your current insurance deal, you may still find it worthwhile to compare touring caravan insurance.
+Even if you have been a caravan devotee for a number of years and have had no real complaints about your current insurance deal, you may still find it worthwhile to compare touring caravan insurance.

 That’s because nothing ever stays entirely the same.

-- changed your caravan – you may have sold it or spent money refurbishing it;
+- changed your caravan – you may have sold it and bought another or spent money refurbishing it;

 - changed how and where you use your caravan;

 - moved house or moved the storage location of your ‘van.

 These are three of very many changes that may have happened over the years, any of which may have a bearing on your caravan insurance.
 So, taking a couple of minutes to compare touring caravan insurance to keep up to date with general trends may make sense.